Last updated February 8th, 2024

 Android keyguard authenticates users based on their pattern, PIN, and password.
 The UCM framework is integrated into Keyguard, so user can use smartcard as an option for authentication.
 UCM keyguard is based on PIN authentication.
 If PIN authentication is successful, the UCM framework will retrieve the password that is generated inside smartcard, and use it as the device password.

-When ODE is enabled, the entire data partition is encrypted using the DEK (Device Encryption Key), which is generated on the device.
-Using UCM ODE, devices can be encrypted with a smartcard generated DEK as well.
+When DAR is enabled, the Credential Encrypted (CE) storage is encrypted using the File Based Encryption (FBE) master key, which is generated on the device.
+This encryption can be done with an FBE Master key generated by a smartcard as well.